Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 🐞 Phone Number Input Accepting Letters 🐛

-- **Issue:** A fellow student kindly conducted manual testing of the form and discovered that the phone number input field (type="tel") allowed letters to be entered and submitted.
+- **Issue:** A fellow student kindly conducted manual testing of the form and discovered that the phone number input field `type="tel"` allowed letters to be entered and submitted.
-- **Cause:** The type="tel" attribute does not automatically enforce numeric input; it provides the appropriate keyboard on mobile devices.
+- **Cause:** The `type="tel"` attribute does not automatically enforce numeric input; it provides the appropriate keyboard on mobile devices.
-- **Fix:** I chose not to use type="number". type="number" removes leading zeros.
+- **Fix:** I chose not to use `type="number"`. type="number" removes leading zeros.
   - It also allows up/down arrows, which are unnecessary for entering a phone number.
   - Screen readers may interpret it as a mathematical value rather than a phone number.
-  - Instead, I kept type="tel" for better accessibility and added validation:
+  - Instead, I kept `type="tel"` for better accessibility and added validation:

-Pattern validation: Allows only numbers, spaces, +, -, () and a maximum input length of 15
+Pattern validation: Restricts input to numbers, spaces, +, -, and ().
+The maximum length is set to 15 characters."
 ```
 <input type="tel" class="form-control" id="inputPhoneNumber" name="phone" pattern="[0-9+\s-()]{7,15}" maxlength="15" required>
 ```